suriyun-production/mmorpg-kit-docs/docs/pages/025-getting-started-mmo.md

 ![](https://cdn-images-1.medium.com/max/1600/0*P4vU7rr8s-crEKIA)

-If it’s running like image above it mean that it’s running correctly
+If it's running like image above it mean that it's running correctly

 * * *

 For `Mac OSX`, use `Terminal` go to path where you build the game such as `/Game/` then enter command like this:

 ```
-$ ./Game.app/Contents/MacOS/<productName> -startMapSpawnServer -spawnExePath "Path of your execution file such as /Game/Game.app/Contents/MacOS/<productName>" -startCentralServer -startChatServer -machineAddress "192.168.1.102"
+$ ./Game.app/Contents/MacOS/<productName> -startMapSpawnServer -spawnExePath "Path of your execution file such as /Game/Game.app/Contents/MacOS/<productName>" -startCentralServer -startChatServer -startDatabaseServer -machineAddress "192.168.1.102"
 ```

 ** **<productName> is `Product Name` settings which can find in `Unity Editor -> Player Settings`** **